Welcome to Definitely Drawing

 • Faerie Mastermind: its triggered ability, that it can trigger itself (but doesn't have to) is exceptionally effective.

-• Gitaxian Probe: I get to peek at an opponents’ hand AND draw a card for a next-to-nothing CMC; deal!
+• Gitaxian Probe: caster gets to peek at an opponents’ hand AND draw a card for a next-to-nothing CMC; deal!

-• Jace, the Mind Sculptor: super-versatile planeswalker in this deck, I can use him every turn as a scry mechanism, a Brainstorm or a bouncer.
-His ult an an all out exiler is insane as well.
+• Jace, the Mind Sculptor: super-versatile planeswalker in this deck, can be used every turn as a scry mechanism, a Brainstorm or a bouncer.
+His ultimate ability, all out exile, is insane as well.

 • Mystic Remora: no-one pays the taxes levied by this enchantment, so it’s guaranteed to generate a bunch of additional draw.

-• Mystical Tutor/Spellseeker: great tools to search for instant/sorcery win-conditions.
+• Mystical Tutor: great tool to search for instant/sorcery win-conditions.

 • Nezahal, Primal Tide: excellent draw enabler and strong attacker.